 Enter the following properties for a scope.
 Set a filter for the target system whose object are referenced from the connection system.
-For more information, see What is a scope? on page 42.
+For more information, see What is a scope? on page 43.

-Table 58: Scope properties
+Table 57: Scope properties

-Property Description Schema - Display name for the schema to which the scope will be applied.
+Property Description Schema Display name for the schema to which the scope will be applied.
 Name Scope display name.
-The name must be unique within a synchronization Scope hierarchy List of all s List of all schema types for the selected schema.
-To filter the list, click .
-Show all object types All object types of the schema are displayed. • w hierarchicall i d object types Is filtered?
-All schema All schema types with a filter are marked. ⊘ A filter is def fined and effective.
-A filter is effe ective.
-Condition . , fy the filter condition for the scope.
-Select an object type in the scope rchy for this.
-System Filter that im nmediately affects the connection system. filter ter in system specific notation, for example, as se for a database system or as LDAP filter for an n. ainst a fixed value that contains at least two dollar the dollar characters must be masked.
+The name must be unique within a synchronization project.
+Scope hierarchy List of all schema types for the selected schema.
+To filter the list, click $lacksquare$.
+Show all o object types All object types of the schema are displayed. , w hierarchically Only the object types of the schema that form a hierarchical structure are displayed.
+Is filtered?
+All schema All schema types with a filter are marked. ⊗ A filter is defined and effective.
+A filter is effective.
+Condition Specify the e filter condition for the scope.
+Select an object type in the scope for this.
+System filter Filter that imr mediately affects the connection system.
+Enter the filter in system specific notation, for example, as Where clause for a database system or as LDAP filter for an LDAP system.
+If tested against a fixed value that contains at least two dollar characters, the dollar characters must be masked.
 This filter is only effective when loading the system objects.
-Object filter Filter that af fects loaded objects.
-Condition Formulate a query for loaded objects.
+Object filter Condition Formulate a query for loaded objects.
 Use the wizard for entering filter.
 Script You can also store a script which determines system objects.
 The script must be written in the script language specified in the synchronization project.

-Hierarchy filter Filter created on the bases of existing system objects.
+Property Description Hierarchy filter Filter created on the bases of existing system objects.
 This filter limits the number of objects to load in the connected system.
 This filter is only available for individual target systems.
-For more information, see Creating hierarchy filters on page 118.
+For more information, see Creating hierarchy filters on page 119.